mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 8. Conclusions

 In this article we tried to introduce the Kafka Streams library, a Kafka client library based on top of the Kafka consumers and producers API.
-In detail, we focused on the Stream DSL part of the library, which lets us to represents stream's topology at a higher level of abstraction.
-After the introduction of the basic building blocks of the DSL, `KStream`, `KTable`, and `GlobalKTable`, we showed the main operations defined on them, both stateless and stateful.
+In detail, we focused on the Stream DSL part of the library, which lets us represent stream's topology at a higher level of abstraction.
+After the introduction of the basic building blocks of the DSL, `KStream`, `KTable`, and `GlobalKTable`, we showed the main operations defined on them, both the stateless and the stateful ones.
 Then, we talked about joins, one of the most relevant features of Kafka Streams.
 Finally, we wired all together, and we learnt how to start a Kafka Streams application.

 The Kafka Streams library is very wide, and it offers many more features than we saw.
 For example, we've not talked about the Processor API, and how it's possible to query directly a state store.
 However, the given information should be sufficient to have a solid base to learn the advanced feature of the awesome and useful library.